Edmond A Porter, Utah author, poet, and essayist

 My name is Edmond, and I am a son.

 When I was in ninth grade and as tall as my peers for the last time in my life, I thought about trying out for the junior high football team.
 My father, who had no interest in sports, discouraged me from playing.
-He didn’t say I couldn’t try out, but there was the not-so-subtle reminder that there were chores to do every night after school at the same time as football practice.
+He didn't say I couldn't try out, but there was a not-so-subtle reminder that there were chores to do every night after school at the same time as football practice.
 That made me realize how important I was to the family farm.
 I was almost persuaded by that argument alone, but then he told me about his brother, who had been an athlete in high school and played on an eight-man football team.
 A knee injury that appeared not to be serious plagued his brother all his life.
 It was the first time I understood just how much my father cared about my welfare.

 My name is Edmond, and I am a father and grandfather.